 - Travel advances for the support of travel of students or other authorized individuals may be made to the department head, dean, or other authorized employees who shall be responsible for repayment of the advance.

-- The minimum amount allowed for travel advances is $250.
+- The minimum amount allowed for a travel advance is $250.

-- Travel advances on travel which has been completed are not available.
+- Travel advances are not available for travel which has been completed.
 Prompt filing of the Travel Expense Report form will enable prompt payment, thereby making an advance unnecessary.

-- Advances will be issued only to the employee whose name is listed on the Travel Advance and/or Foreign Travel Authorization Form.
+- Travel advances will be issued only to the employee whose name is listed on the Travel Advance Form.
 An employee cannot designate another person to receive their travel advance.
 Employees requesting a travel advance must present their University ID card to the cashier in the Bursar’s Office to receive their travel advance.

-- The business purpose for travel should be explained in the appropriate space on the Travel Advance and/or Foreign Travel Authorization Form.
+- The business purpose for travel should be explained in the appropriate space on the Travel Advance Form.

 - Travel advance requests must be approved by the department head and/or cost center administrator.
-If the advance is for foreign travel, please follow procedures in the Foreign Travel section.
+If the advance is for foreign travel, please complete the Foreign Travel Authorization Form prior to traveling.

 - Repayment of Travel Advance